 Established in 2008, the Dublin Chinese New Year Festival (DCNYF) year-on-year celebrates, promotes and deepens the understanding of the Sino/Irish relationship.
-2017 will celebrate The Year of the Rooster and marks the 10th year of this internationally recognised festival.
-With Chinese New Year’s Day falling on Saturday 28th of January 2017 the festival plans to deliver a high profile cultural and celebratory programme to mark this significant date in the Chinese Calendar.
+The 2018 programme celebrates The Year of the Dog and marks the 11th year of this internationally recognised festival.
+With Chinese New Year’s Day falling on Friday 16th of February 2018, the festival plans to deliver a high profile cultural and celebratory programme to mark this significant date in the Chinese Calendar.
 Dublin will also continue to build on its twinning agreement with Beijing signed in 2011 and Dublin Airport Authority twinning with Beijing Airport established in 2013.

 The DCNYF works closely with an Advisory Panel made up of the following: